cliffordEmmanuel/cliffordEmmanuel.github.io/_posts/2021-07-10-sql-orderby1.md

 comments : True
 ---

 When i first saw `Order by 1` at the tail end of an sql script.
-I was terribly confused....
+I was terribly confused.

 <br>